UWCubeSat/cpp-boot-camp/notes/advanced-data-types.md

 ## Namespaces (`namespace`)

 This is not a data structure, but it is worth mentioning since it somewhat acts as one.
+For learning purposes, you may think of namespaces as static, non-inheritable classes.
 Namespaces are entities that can contain types, variables and functions.
 They are simply a container to contain these things, and they are not `instanceof`-able.
 Namespaces are declared quite simply.

 ```
 /*